lupyuen/pinephone-lvgl-zig/README.md

 1. Register the LVGL Display and LVGL Input Devices

 1. Call `lv_tick_inc(x)` every x milliseconds in an interrupt to report the elapsed time to LVGL

+    (Not required, because LVGL calls `millis` to fetch the elapsed time)

 1. Call `lv_timer_handler()` every few milliseconds to handle LVGL related tasks